Hurt (band)

 Hurt, stylized as HURT, was an American rock band formed in Virginia in 2000.
 The band has released four major label albums.
 They first released the independent albums Hurt in 2000 and The Consumation in 2003.
-HURT received worldwide acclaim with their major label debut album, Vol. 1, released on March 21, 2006.
+HURT released their major label debut album, Vol. 1, on March 21, 2006.
 The singles "Rapture" and "Falls Apart" received significant radio airplay.
 Their second album was the critically acclaimed Vol. II, released on September 25, 2007, and they had their largest radio hit yet with the single "Ten Ton Brick".

 The band released two more albums, Goodbye to the Machine and The Crux.
 They disbanded in 2015 a year after Self-Entitled, a re-release of their first album came out.
 No music has been released since 2012.
 Cryptic videos were posted to the band's official Facebook page on December 24 and 27, 2019, suggesting the band would release new songs.

 History

 Formation and independent releases (2000–2005)

 HURT was originally composed of J. Loren Wince, 15, the main singer, songwriter, and guitarist and Wil Quaintance on drums.
 They looked for other band members for years until picking up Steven Fletcher to play bass guitar.
 The band was named two years later, upon conception of their first album.